burtscriptor/burtscriptor/README.md

 - 👋 Hi, I’m Dave.
 - 👀 I’m interested in all team work and coding with others.
 I enjoy HTML, CSS, JavaScript and the React philosophy.
-- 🌱 I’m currently learning to engage with the openAi api and learning C++ to create Iot projects.
+- 🌱 I’m currently learning SEO for personal and professional projects.
 - 💞️ I’m looking to collaborate on education, weather and health applications.
-- 📫 How to reach me ...burt.david.j@gmail.com
+- 📫 How to reach me ...david.burt.jnr@gmail.com
 - 😄 Pronouns: I am.
 He/Him
 - ⚡ Fun fact: The International Space Station orbits the earth every 90 minutes.
 <!---